PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 One easy way to run snakemake is to start an interactive session, and execute snakemake with the relevant cluster settings as described in the documentation.
 In this case, only a few threads are required for the interactive session, since most jobs will be run elsewhere.
 Snakemake will act as a job scheduler and also run local jobs from this location, until all jobs are complete.
 This can take a while, so it is best to use a detachable screen with the interactive session.

 The same general commands are used as with "local" execution, but with some additional arguments to support cluster configuration.
-Below is an example of cluster configuration using SGE:
+Below is an example of cluster configuration using SLURM:

 ```
-snakemake --snakefile Snakefile-taxprot --configfile configs/Sample-Config.yaml --use-conda --cluster "qsub -q default -pe smp {threads} -V -cwd -S /bin/bash" -j 5 --jobname "{rule}.{wildcards}.{jobid}" --latency-wait 60
+snakemake --snakefile Snakefile-taxprot --configfile configs/Sample-Config.yaml --use-conda --cluster "sbatch --partition=compute --cpus-per-task={threads}" -j 5 --jobname "{rule}.{wildcards}.{jobid}" --latency-wait 60
 ```

 Let's unpack this command: